seandrucker/authz/README.md

 | tag:app_one_tag | tag         | device:d1       |

-Then device d1 has an application of application:one
+Then device d1 has an application of application:one, and the following openFGA triple queries (test in bottom right of playground) return true:
 ```
 is application:one an application of device:d1
 ```